Skip to content

 What is Cycle Syncing & How Does it Work?

 The menstrual cycle is fascinating, and changes in the hormones that happen during the cycle can be affected by little things such as exercise, nutrition, sleeping patterns, stress, and more.
-Because of this delicate balance of hormones, there is a practice called cycle syncing, which consists of adjusting your lifestyle habits to decrease period symptoms, lower stress, improve mood, and boost libido.
+Because of this delicate balance of hormones, there is a practice called menstrual cycle syncing, which consists of adjusting your lifestyle habits to decrease PMS symptoms, lower stress, improve mood, and boost libido.

 There are four phases of the menstrual cycle, each characterized by hormonal fluctuations.
 Here are some tips you can use from cycle syncing in each: